How capital gains tax affects buy-to-let

 Can I avoid capital gains tax on a buy-to-let property?

-Unless the capital gain on your buy-to-let property is less than £12,300, or you sell it for less than you bought it for, it’s hard to avoid CGT altogether.
+Unless the capital gain on your buy-to-let property is less than £3,000, or you sell it for less than you bought it, it’s hard to avoid CGT altogether.

-That said, you may qualify for tax relief to help reduce the amount of CGT you’ll pay.
+That said, you can deduct certain costs from your tax bill.
+You may also qualify for tax relief to help reduce the amount of CGT you’ll pay.

 What are buy-to-let tax reliefs?